 (b) by order, dismiss the application,

-and subject to subsection (6), in any case with or without costs, but in no case shall any costs be given against the Minister, the Registrar, a Deputy Registrar, or an Industrial Inspector.
+and subject to subsection (6), in any case with or without costs, but in no case shall any costs be given against the Minister, the Registrar, a deputy registrar, or an industrial inspector.

 (6) In proceedings under this section costs shall not be given to any party to the proceedings for the services of any legal practitioner or agent of that party unless, in the opinion of the Full Bench, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.